wmhass/BDDComicsList/README.md

 *Scenario: Internet connection OK and response is valid:*

     Given that I have internet connection
+    And the list of comics has one or more items
     When I tapped on a comic title
     And the response is valid
     Then present a list with the name of the characters of that comic